 The Strategic Project Management program provides participants with the essential skills of modern project management within the context of a strategy focused organization.
 Created by certified PMP® and strategy experts at Strategy Management Group (SMG), this program bridges the gap between strategy and practical project management, and trains project managers how to prioritize and manage projects more strategically.
 It is designed to give practitioners the tools, templates, and skills they need to deliver projects and initiatives on time, on budget, and within scope.
 One-day Foundation, Two-day Intermediate, and Three-day Advanced workshops are available, and all three classes can be used to prepare for the PMP® exam.

-PMP®, CAPM®, Project Management Professionals®, PMBOK®, and Project Management Institute® are all registered trademarks of the Project Management Institute® (PMI®).
+Project Management Professional (PMP)®, CAPM®, PMBOK®, and the PMI Registered Education Provider logo are all registered trademarks of the Project Management Institute, Inc.

 Strategic Project Management